boxofstuffweb/boxofstuffweb.github.io/_posts/2023-12-27-why-lease-a-domain-name.markdown

 layout: post
 title:  "Why Lease a Domain Name?
 The Strategic Advantages of Leasing a Domain Name: A Comparison with Buying"
 date:   2023-12-27 10:30:44 -0500
+description: Interested in leasing a domain name?
+Check out some of the benefits.
 categories:
 ---
 ## Introduction